 "crescent" to nearly "full" proves that Venus orbits the Sun,

-illustration of the difference between the Copernican and
+other than a crescent phase.
+See this illustration of the difference between the Copernican and

 - Jupiter's satellites show the existence of a second "center

 of motion" in the solar system.
 This ruins the symmetry of the